bkapidani/topoprocessor/README.md

 ### How do I cite the proper sources? ###

 If you find Topoprocessor useful and you use it in your research please cite the relevant papers.
-It will motivate the developers, who are researchers themselves to improve the algorithms and maintain the code as bug-free as possible.
+It will motivate the developers, who are researchers themselves, to improve the algorithms and maintain the code as bug-free as possible.
 For the lazy and lean version of the main code cite:

 [1] P. Dłotko and R. Specogna, ‘Lazy Cohomology Generators: A Breakthrough in (Co)homology Computations for CEM’, IEEE Transactions on Magnetics, vol. 50, no. 2, pp. 577–580, Feb.
 2014, doi: 10.1109/TMAG.2013.2281076.